lvgalvao/Database-Driven-Website/README.md

 Database-Driven Website
 =======================

 This project aims to provide a comprehensive guide on developing dynamic database-driven web applications using Python, Flask, and MySQL.
-The course is divided into two parts, covering the development and deployment of a Flask-based site in part one, and connecting the Flask application to a cloud-based MySQL database and deploying a production-ready database-driven web application in part two.
+It serves as a showcase that is divided into two parts:

+1. Development and deployment of a Flask-based site
+2. Connecting the Flask application to a cloud-based MySQL database and deploying a production-ready database-driven web application.

 Installation
 ------------